sahanakowshik/Visually-Perspective-Similarity-Metric-for-T2I-Models/README.md

 ### Code
 * `similarity_metric_test.ipynb`: generates the feature vectors of the images and the same images with gaussian or uniform noise using the VGG16 model and compares their $L^2$ Norm similarity scores.
-* `stable_diffusion.ipynb`: generates images from stable diffusion model given same or different prompts and compares the $L^2$ Norm and cosine similarity scores.
+* `stable_diffusion/stable_diffusion_similarity.ipynb`: generates images from stable diffusion model given same or different prompts and compares the $L^2$ Norm and cosine similarity scores.
-* `dalle_2.ipynb`: generates images from dalle2 model given same or different prompts and compares the $L^2$ Norm and cosine similarity scores.
+* `dalle2/dalle_2.ipynb`: generates images from dalle2 model given same or different prompts.
+* `dalle2/Dall_E2_similarity.ipynb`: compares the $L^2$ Norm and cosine similarity scores.
-* `stable_diffusion_intermediate_results.ipynb`: generates each iteration of output images from stable diffusion model and compares the $L^2$ Norm and cosine similarity scores between each consecutive images.
+* `stable_diffusion/stable_diffusion_intermediate_results.ipynb`: generates each iteration of output images from stable diffusion model and compares the $L^2$ Norm and cosine similarity scores between each consecutive images.